 Visibility: 5-45 meters.

-Location: 182 kilometers south of the capital of Palawan, liveaboard trips leave from Puerto Princessa.
+Location: 182 kilometres south of the capital of Palawan, liveaboard trips leave from Puerto Princessa.

 Big Brother, Red Sea, Egypt